ThemeZee/poseidon/README.md

 Thanks for Downloading Poseidon
 ===================================

-Thank you for downloading my theme.
+Thank you for downloading the Poseidon WordPress theme.

 If you have any questions that are beyond the scope of this help file, please visit themezee.com.
 Thanks so much!